-- The Company does not have pending litigations as at March 31, 2019. - ii.
-The Company did not have any long term contracts including derivative contracts for iii.
+- ii.
+The Company did not have any long term contracts including derivative contracts for which there were material foreseeable losses: - iii.
 There has been no delay in transferring amounts required to be transferred to the Investor

-Education and Protection Fund by the Company during the year ended March 31, 2019.
+Education and Protection Fund by the Company during the year ended March 31, 2020.